-If your windshield is not clear after using the windshield washer, or if the wiper blade chatters when running, wax or other material may be on the blade or windshield.
+If the windshield is not clear after using the windshield washer, or if the wiper blade chatters when running, wax or other material may be on the blade or windshield.

-Clean the windshield with GM Windshield Cleaner Bon-Ami Powder[®] (GM Part No. 1050011).
+Clean the outside of the windshield with GM Windshield Cleaner, Bon-Ami Powder[®] (GM Part No. 1050011).
 The windshield is clean if beads do not form when you rinse it with water.